fallenhitokiri/screamingatmyscreen.com/content/How To SSG.md

 ## Step 3 - Template
 Now it is time to make the posts look nice.
 Too bad I will not write a full template for a short example, so we only go with the bare minimum.

 Before we run it we add an key named "index.html" without a value.
 Since we always pass the whole `SITE` dictionary we can iterate over it in the template and generate a list of posts we have written.
 Jinja is a powerful template engine and I want to encourage you to read it.
-It will safe you some time if you "just" want to add basic things like sorting a list or dictionary.
+It will save you some time if you "just" want to add basic things like sorting a list or dictionary.

 Lines: 32 to 41

 ### Do It Yourself
 Write a custom template filter that parses the filename and outputs it without the file extension and capitalized.
 You will find everything you need in jinjas documentation.

 Add post numbers in front of the post title (filename) so your files look like this `01-foo.html`, `02-bar.html`.
 Sort your `SITE` directory by those numbers and only display the last five posts on your index page.
-This can be done in Python with `sort` and `reverse` or using ninja.
+This can be done in Python with `sort` and `reverse` or using jinja.

 Add an archive showing all posts.